-NOTE: RELI 110 is a pre-requisite for all other RELI courses.
+NOTE: RELI 110 is a pre-requisite for all 200, 300, and 400-level courses.

 RELI 110 - Exploring the Christian Faith (CT) (3)

 An introduction to the academic study of the Judeo-Christian tradition which acquaints the student with scholarly methods of study as well as central biblical/theological concepts and vocabulary as they relate to, and are in dialogue with, philosophical, historical and theological questions of value and commitment.